IzabelShen/PAPER_IzabelShen_AlgaPOM_2021/README.md

 The R scripts in the base folder should be run interactively (for instance with RStudio).

-The folder 'R_analysis' contains scripts computing notes written for data analysis and visualization.
+The folder 'R_analysis' contains scripts and computing notes written for data analysis and visualization.

 The folder 'InputFiles' under "R_ananlysis" contains all data files required to run the analysis and plotting.
-In the repository, the input files are compressed with gzip.
-Before you proceed with the analyses, the files should be uncompressed.